pereznetworks/Library-Manager/README.md

     compelted the workshop using both
       will use as model to make sure Sequelize v4 syntax and methods used in this app

+  Not Using sample library.db the came with project files
+    seems to work only with seqeulize v3

   [back to Content Menu](#contents)

 ## Project Updates: